kiytang/epicodus/README.md

 ```

 To modify the code so that attach handlers are only attached to the most recently added message, we can select the `<ul>`, look through its child elements (the `<li>`s) and select the first one of them.
+Instead of tracking all the `<ul>`s we
+- track only the ul#user,
+- then grab the children of that ul
+- just grab the lis
+- grab the 1st of those children
+This is the element we add the click handler to.

 ```sh
 $("ul#user").children("li").first().click(function() {